Care Coordination for Children with Special Health Care Needs (CSHCN)

-For CSHCN, coordinated care by their care team, including family members, primary, specialty, and service providers, is essential to their health and well-being.
-However, communication and coordination across systems of care is often fragmented.
+For CSHCN, coordinated care by their care team, including family members, and primary, specialty, and service providers, is essential to their health and well-being.
+Unfortunately, communication and coordination across systems of care is often fragmented.